-Some nipple creams contain ingredients that could cause an allergic reaction for you or your baby.
-Apply a purified lanolin ointment to treat a moist wound.
+Some nipple creams contain ingredients taht could cause an allergic reaction for you or your baby.
+If you have a scab or graze on your nipple, apply a small amount fo purified lanolin ointment to aid moist wound healing.

-- they stop your baby learning to attach correctly to your breast
+- they can delay your baby learning to attach correctly to your breast

-- they lower milk supply when your breast is not stimulated properly
+- they lower your milk supply as your breast is not stimulated properly

 - babies become used to nipple shields and won't feed without them